-- Satisfactory completion of all DNAP Program courses, to include a public presentation of the final scholarly project, prior to graduation - Satisfactory completion of all Doctoral Student Learning Outcomes (DSLOs) - Completion of any and all financial obligations to MTSA

-- Completion of the online Direct Loan Exit Counseling session for students who have borrowed Direct Unsubsidized and Grad PLUS loans while attending MTSA. - Participation in the graduation exercise is highly encouraged.
+- Satisfactory completion of all DNAP Program courses, to include dissemination of the final scholarly project, prior to graduation - Satisfactory completion of all Doctoral Student Learning Outcomes (DSLOs) - Completion of all financial obligations to MTSA - Completion of the online Direct Loan Exit Counseling session for students who have borrowed Direct Unsubsidized and Grad PLUS loans while attending MTSA. - Participation in the graduation exercise is highly encouraged.